Our Services

 Helpful Resources

-Red light therapy uses light in the 600 to 900 nm range to stimulate mitochondrial energy production, improve circulation and collagen synthesis, which can reduce inflammation, accelerate tendon healing and lessen pain in climbers’ fingers and forearms.
+Red light therapy (RLT) uses wavelengths between 600–900 nm to boost mitochondrial energy production, enhance circulation, and support collagen synthesis.
+For climbers, this can mean reduced inflammation, faster tendon healing, and less pain in fingers and forearms.

 Rock climbers push their hands, fingers and forearms to the limit.
 Overuse, micro-tears and tendon strain are common, and recovery can be slow without the right tools.
 Red light therapy (RLT), also known as photobiomodulation or low-level laser therapy (LLLT), is gaining traction among athletes for its potential to accelerate healing, reduce inflammation and support tendon health.
 Here's what you need to know about red light therapy for rock climbing and finger tendons.